ros2/design/articles/020_ros_with_dds.md

 DDS was originally several similar middlewares which eventually became so close to one another that writing a standard to unify them made sense.
 So in this way, even though the DDS specification has been written by a committee, it has evolved to its current form by reacting to the needs of its users.
 This type of organic evolution of the specification before it was ratified helps to alleviate the concern that the system was designed in a vacuum and that it does not perform well in real environments.
-There are some examples of committees coming up with well intentioned and well described specifications that nobody wants to use or doesn't meet the needs of the community it serves, but this does not appear to be the case for DDS.
+There are some examples of committees coming up with well intentioned and well described specifications that nobody wants to use or that don't meet the needs of the community they serve, but this does not appear to be the case for DDS.

 There is also a concern that DDS is a static specification which was defined and is used in "legacy" systems, but has not kept current.
 This kind of stereotype comes from horror stories about things like UML and CORBA, which are also products of OMG.